bpevs/johnny_decimal/source/guide/setup_manually.md

 Here, we allow reading our Johnny Decimal Filesystem Root ($JD_HOME), and the directory where Johnny Decimal CLI is storing both settings and plugins (.jd)

-### --allow-net (required, but soon-to-be-optional)
+### --allow-net (optional)

 This is used for downloading dependencies of plugins.
-It currently is required, but this is a bug.
-In the future this will NOT be necessary if either:
+It is not necessary if either:

 a.
 You don't use plugins
 b.
 Your plugins do not have any dependencies